How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 • Adding two fractions with any two denominators;

-Working this way removes a lot of initial cognitive load, particularly for those students who have gaps in prior knowledge.
+Working this way removes a lot of initial cognitive load, particularly for those students who have gaps in knowledge.

 When working with unit fractions, we’re only worrying about sorting denominators.
 Then, when looking at situations where one denominator is a multiple of the other, it’s easier to ‘spot’ the common denominator to use.